bioimagesuiteweb/bisweb-manual/docs/tools/defacing.md

 ## Method 1 -- Simple Version

-This is a a fully automated process as follows:
+This is a a fully automated process:

 A. Open the [orthogonal viewer](https://bioimagesuiteweb.github.io/webapp/viewer.html) tool in BioImage Suite Web.